 Collaborating with a buddy or group of mates who’re inventive and on the identical wavelength can produce distinctive results you by no means would have provided you with by yourself.

-You might have thought for a track title or a chord development, and your folks might run a very completely different approach together with your concepts then you ever would have dreamed.
+You might have thought of a track title or a chord development, and your folks might run a very completely different approach together with your concepts than you ever would have dreamed.

 Getting feedback from friends on a half-completed track might spark new ideas, or result in constructive criticism.